melloware/quarkus-faces/README.md

 You can see the various settings for oidc in the `application.properties` file.

-You can learn more about Quarkus OIDC at - OIDC [OIDC](https://quarkus.io/guides/security-oidc-code-flow-authentication-tutorial)
+You can learn more about Quarkus OIDC at -  [Quarkus OIDC](https://quarkus.io/guides/security-oidc-code-flow-authentication-tutorial)

 ### Back Channel Logout